 Finally – and probably of most interest to tourists – are the “walking street” markets.
 These are weekly events, held by closing certain roads to traffic and setting up stalls for pedestrians (hence the name).
 If you are visiting Krabi at the weekend, you should consider the Krabi Town walking street , or Thanon Khon Dern (ถนนคนเดิน in Thai ), an absolute must-see on your itinerary.
 Held from 6 – 9.30pm on Friday, Saturday and Sunday evenings behind Vogue Department Store, this place offers a fascinating insight into local culture; a fantastic way to sample local food; and is also a veritable treasure trove for enthusiastic shoppers.

 There is a lovely atmosphere and prices are very low.
 As well as shopping for handicrafts, jewellery and clothes and eating a huge variety of street food, you can often catch a show of traditional Thai music or dancing performed by school children, or be entertained by buskers and street artists.
 Fancy getting your caricature done?
-An 80 Baht, 5 minute sketch will make a great souvenir of your trip.
+A 100 baht, 5 minute sketch will make a great souvenir of your trip.

-Many hotels are now offering an excursion to the “walking street” market in town as part of an evening “city tour”, which costs around 350 Baht per person; you can book your visit in advance below, or you could simply take the local bus (hourly) and visit independently – the bus stops right outside the market.
+Many hotels are now offering an excursion to the “walking street” market in town as part of an evening “city tour”, which costs around 300 baht per person; or you could simply take the local bus from Ao Nang beach (hourly) and visit independently – the bus stops right outside the market.

 For those who are not in Krabi at the weekend, try the smaller scale “walking street” held on a Wednesday afternoon in Klong Haeng village.
 There are similar things on sale, though there will not be any performances here.